Infant swimming: Drowning risk

 Drowning is a leading cause of unintentional injury and death worldwide, and the highest rates are among children.
 Overall, drowning is the most common fatal injury among children aged 1–4 years in the USA, and is the second highest cause of death altogether in that age range, after congenital defects.

-A Centers for Disease Control and Prevention study in 2012 of United States data from 2005–2009 indicated that each year an average of 513 children aged 0–4 years were victims of fatal drowning and a further 3,057 of that age range were treated in U.S. hospital emergency departments for non-fatal drowning.
+A Centers for Disease Control and Prevention study in 2012 of United States data from 2005 to 2009 indicated that each year an average of 513 children aged 0–4 years were victims of fatal drowning and a further 3,057 of that age range were treated in U.S. hospital emergency departments for non-fatal drowning.
 Of all the age groups, children aged 0–4 years had the highest death rate and also non-fatal injury rate.
 In 2013, among children 1 to 4 years old who died from an unintentional injury, almost 30% died from drowning.
 These children most commonly drowned in swimming pools, often at their own homes.

 Swimming lessons for infants

 Traditionally, swimming lessons started at age four years or later, as children under four were not considered developmentally ready.
 However, swimming lessons for infants have become more common.
 The Australian Swimming Coaches and Teachers Association recommends that infants can start a formal program of swimming lessons at four months of age and many accredited swimming schools offer classes for very young children, especially towards the beginning of the swimming season in October.
 In the US, the YMCA and American Red Cross offer swim classes.
-A baby has to be able to hold his or her head up (usually at 3 to 4 months), to be ready for swimming lessons.
+A baby has to be able to hold his or her head up (usually at 3 to 4 months) to be ready for swimming lessons.

 Children can be taught, through a series of "prompts and procedures," to float on their backs to breathe, and then to flip over and swim toward a wall or other safe area.
 Children are essentially taught to swim, flip over and float, then flip over and swim again.
 Thus, the method is called "swim, float, swim."

 Pros and cons of infant swimming lessons

-In a 2009 retrospective case-control study that involved significant potential sources of bias, participation in formal swimming lessons was associated with an 88% reduction in the risk of drowning in 1- to 4-year-old children, although the authors of the study found the conclusion imprecise.
+In a 2009 retrospective case–control study that involved significant potential sources of bias, participation in formal swimming lessons was associated with an 88% reduction in the risk of drowning in 1- to 4-year-old children, although the authors of the study found the conclusion imprecise.
 Another study showed that infant swimming lessons may improve motor skills, but the number of study subjects was too low to be conclusive.

 There may be a link between infant swimming and rhinovirus-induced wheezing illnesses.

 Others have indicated concerns that the lessons might be traumatic, that the parents will have a false sense of security and not supervise young children adequately around pools, or that the infant could experience hypothermia, suffer from water intoxication after swallowing water, or develop gastrointestinal or skin infections.